 It may look like an easy exercise, but the plank can be a beast.
-That beast is touted as one of the most basic — and most effective — core exercises.
+That beast is touted as one of the most basic and effective core exercises.
 There’s more to know about this core exercise, however.

 However, how long you can hold it is not the source of bragging rights you might think.
 Long-holding planks may encourage poor posture.
 In prior interviews with Dr. Stuart McGill, world-renowned back pain and core expert, misconceptions that occur about core exercise often contribute to injury.
 At the least, they are missed opportunities for better results for those of us putting in time and energy where it isn’t beneficial.

 The truth about planks and other core exercises is that less is more.
 Learning to turn on the muscles is often more important than holding for a long period of time.
-In your daily activity of living, you resist your St. Bernard pulling you or lift that heavy bag from your trunk.
+In your daily activity of living, you resist your St. Bernard pulling you or lifting that heavy bag from your trunk.
 You need those muscles to fire now.
-Whether they’re still doing so in a minute is a lot less important.
+Whether they’re still doing so in a minute is much less important.

-That means you can ignore the 8-minute plank record held on YouTube.
-It’s not your goal and a minute may even be overkill.
+That means you can ignore the 9-hour+ plank record held on YouTube.
+It’s not your goal, and a minute may even be overkill.
 Try 10-second “repeats.”
-That is, do 10 seconds then come down and allow the muscles to release.
+That is, do 10 seconds, then come down and allow the muscles to release.
 Then repeat for 3 or more sets.
 Getting the muscle to activate in the first place is far more beneficial than holding them for a minute.